-Smart devices tend to be closed systems, not subject to tinkering or modifying.
-Still, there are precautions you can take with them that will help keep the standard of security in your home high.
-For example, just as you do with your laptop and phone, it’s important to set and maintain good, diverse passwords as they apply to your smart devices.
-This may be the single most important step you can take towards cyber security, and doing so requires no technical knowledge.
+Smart devices tend to be closed systems, not subject to tinkering or modification.
+Still, there are precautions you can take with them that will help keep the security standard in your home high.
+For example, just as you do with your laptop and phone, setting and maintaining good, diverse passwords as they apply to your smart devices is essential.
+Strong passwords may be the most important step you can take towards cyber security, requiring no technical knowledge.

-As with your food, your car or anything else in your life, it’s important to purchase your devices from reputable companies.
+As with your food, your car or anything else in your life, it’s essential to purchase your devices from reputable companies.
 Look for recognized names, and good reviews online from customers or reputable websites.
-Smaller players in the IoT market might offer equally good or even better products than their larger competitors, just don’t buy a cheap security camera from an unknown manufacturer.
+Smaller players in the IoT market might offer equally good or even better products than their larger competitors; don’t buy a cheap security camera from an unknown manufacturer.

 Speaking of security cameras, it’s worth noting that not all smart devices should concern you to the same extent.
 As mentioned earlier in this article, there’s little value to hacking someone’s toaster, refrigerator or baby monitor.
-However, breaking a security camera, or a smart lock, could be very valuable to the right criminal.
-It’s a very unlikely scenario we’re alluding to here, but because of the nature of those more sensitive devices, it’s worth thinking twice before purchasing, say, a smart lock for your front door.
+However, breaking a security camera or a smart lock could be valuable to the right criminal.
+It’s an improbable scenario we’re alluding to here, but because of the nature of those more sensitive devices, it’s worth thinking twice before purchasing a smart lock for your front door.
 If you are interested in a smart lock, perhaps it would be best paired with a physical lock.
 Just to be safe.

-Anybody in possession of an internet-connected device should be looking to minimize their risk of exposure.
-In implementing the steps outlined above, you’ll be able to rest easier at night.
+Anybody possessing an internet-connected device should be looking to minimize their risk of exposure.
+By implementing the steps outlined above, you’ll be able to rest more easily at night.

-Arjun and Jessica Sud are well justified in spending their time worrying about their child, rather than their tech.
-If you’re concerned about befalling the same fate as they did, however, it’s worth noting how their hacker actually broke in.
-He managed to get in not because of a deficiency with the baby monitor itself, but as a result of a vulnerability in the Sud’s home network.
-Had they received proper advisement, such an event–already extremely rare, almost one of a kind in this case–likely would not have occurred.
+Arjun and Jessica Sud are well justified in spending their time worrying about their child rather than their tech.
+If you’re concerned about befalling the same fate as they did, it’s worth noting how their hacker broke in.
+He managed to get in not because of a deficiency with the baby monitor itself but because of a vulnerability in the Sud’s home network.
+Had they received proper advice, such an event, already extremely rare, would not have occurred.

-Luckily, for all our human failures, companies are already taking extensive measures to ensure a high level of security in their smart products.
-Oftentimes, for example, developers will publish “bounties” for anyone who can hack into their machines.
-In fact, there is an entire class of hackers–called “white hats”–who engage in no criminal behavior, and instead use their powers for common good.
+Luckily, for all our human failures, companies are already taking extensive measures to ensure high security in their smart products.
+Often, for example, developers will publish “bounties” for anyone who can hack into their machines.
+An entire class of hackers–called “white hats”–engage in no criminal behavior and instead use their powers for the common good.
 White hat hackers will find security holes even before the release of a new product, allowing less liability for the manufacturer and greater protection for you.